dminGod/CallGPT/README.md

 This is a dead simple way to have a ChatGPT client that you have control over and that you can actually use without having to go to any website

-- Its just 1 html ~300 lines HTML file that you can save on your desktop or anywhere else and have an interface where you can interact with ChatGPT.
+- Its just 1 html that you can save on your desktop or anywhere else and have an interface where you can interact with ChatGPT.

 - Except for loading jQuery and Bootstap from a CDN -- there are no services involved.
 You can download these 2 libraries on your local and work with that if you prefer.